mossicrue/rancher-bible/appunti/rancher-install.md

 Step to do in the server that will become the Rancher Node

 ### Install Docker on the target host
-Just follow the docker guides of the os you choose, in my case, ubuntu: https://docs.docker.com/engine/install/ubuntu/
+Just follow the docker guides of the os you choose, in my case, ubuntu: https://docs.docker.com/engine/install/ubuntu/.
+Remember to install a Rancher compatible version of Docker

+apt-get install docker-ce=5:19.03.14~3-0~ubuntu-focal docker-ce-cli=5:19.03.14~3-0~ubuntu-focal containerd.io

 ### Set root login for ssh
 - Start to edit the ssh configuration file launching `vi /etc/ssh/sshd_config`